With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 App examples that use different React components for different devices are Header and Footer.

-We will now implement the new block you created.
+We will now implement the new block you created in the Store Theme app.

-- Read carefully step 3 in the Build stores with Store Framework section and follow the steps detailed in the article.
-Once you are done, you will have implemented the standard theme for the VTEX Store Framework and will be ready to test your new block.
+- Read carefully step 3 in the Building stores with Store Framework section and follow the steps detailed in the article.
+Once you are done, you will have implemented the standard theme for Store Framework and will be ready to test your new block.

 - Open the Store Theme app folder in your local files using the code editor of your choice.